GusEllerm/CoastSat-Provenance-LLM-Demo/docs/examples/coastsat.md

 # CoastSat LLM Methodology Example

 This case study demonstrates how we transform provenance stored in `interface.crate` into a reproducible, LLM-assisted methodology narrative.
-It lives under `test-files/examples/CoastSat-example/` and produces the rendered exemplar `example.html`.
+The sources remain in `test-files/examples/CoastSat-example/`, while the rendered exemplar is published at `docs/coastsat-example/example.html`.

 ## Key Assets